 "Can we come to an event to hear/see the DJ perform"?

 I get asked this a lot and to put it in short, DJ's are employees at private events, and I don't have the right to invite outside guests.
 Imagine if it were your full tuxedo wedding and some guy in ripped shorts came in to hang out with the DJ for a while.
 That certainly wouldn't make you or me look very good.
-On top of that, all weddings are different, from crowd interaction to equipment used to volume levels, etc. You can never be guaranteed the DJ will perform exactly the same at every event and any DJ who treats every event the exact same is not a good DJ.
+On top of that, all weddings are different, from crowd interaction to equipment used to volume levels, etc. You can never be guaranteed the DJ will perform exactly the same at every event, and with that being said, any DJ who treats every event the exact same way is not a good DJ.
 Reading a crowd is something only experience can teach.

 "I found a DJ with a bigger sound system and he costs less, why"?

 First off, anyone claiming to have a better sound system than Sound Extremes for less money should be avoided, as obviously they don't know what they are talking about.
 (I use two subwoofers and two main speakers minimum)...If the DJ doesn't have a subwoofer, then his/her sound quality will suffer.
 A DJ who doesn't have a subwoofer doesn't understand the fundamentals of sound, and a look at their equalizer usually shows this lack of understanding.

 DJ's who are cheap usually go one of two ways...they either don't have proper or quality equipment or they have big stacks of equipment pieced together in order to look big an impressive, not only does the big stack look tacky, but generally it is mismatched equipment (or cheaply made equipment) and that can affect the quality of the sound greatly.
 They show their inexperience by trying to impress clients with quantity and not quality and offer other marketing strategies because their work doesn't stand out.